KennyPeanuts/litter_priming_nutrients/analysis/CN_analysis.md

 * 2019-04-19 - KF - added analysis of the CN results
 * 2020-11-01 - KF- worked on analysis of perc_C for the manuscript
 * 2020-11-05 - KF- worked on analysis of perc_N and CN for the manuscript
-* 2021-03-24 - KF- calculated the change in percent N of the leaves
+* 2021-03-24 - KF- calculated the change in percent C and percent Nof the leaves
+* 2021-04-01 - KF- continued calculation of the change in percent C and percent N during the incubation

 ## Authors